-creative researcher and game developer
+playful researcher and game developer

 Maarten Lamers (1968) is assistant professor.
 He holds a PhD diploma from Leiden University (2001) for which he applied neural network techniques to data analysis problems in environmental epidemiology at the Dutch National Institute of Public Health and the Environment (RIVM).
 At Utrecht University he obtained a computer science Master’s degree (1993) specializing in neural networks for medical image processing.

-Maarten's scientific interests are broad and include bio-digital hybrid systems, animal-computer interaction, scientific creativity, and DIY science.
+Maarten's scientific interests are broad and include bio-digital hybrid systems, animal-computer interaction, scientific playfulness, and DIY science.
 In 2015, he was placed by national magazine Vrij Nederland on their first-ever list of "101 most interesting nerds" of The Netherlands.

 Outside the university’s walls, Maarten co-founded the LaserMaxx lasergame brand, a major brand of lasergames worldwide, for which he still designs game technology.
-He was technical game-specialist for national TV-show Wie is de Mol?
+He was a technical game-specialist for national TV-show Wie is de Mol?
 (2000-2014).

 Maarten holds office in room 133 of the Snellius building.
 He works part-time for the Media Technology MSc program, so schedule an appointment if you want to meet.
 Read more about Maarten.